Slim's America Movil to spin off Sercotel unit

-MEXICO CITY, Jan 9 (Reuters) - Carlos Slim’s fixed-line and mobile telecommunications company America Movil will spin off a holding company known as Sercotel, according to an announcement in Mexico City’s daily gazette on Friday.
+MEXICO CITY (Reuters) - Carlos Slim’s fixed-line and mobile telecommunications company America Movil will spin off a holding company known as Sercotel, according to an announcement in Mexico City’s daily gazette on Friday.

 Sercotel will have 30.427 billion pesos ($2.08 billion) in assets, according to the announcement.